 One way to help distinguish between petechiae and a rash is by pressing on the spots.
 Petechiae remain purple, red or brown, while a rash will turn pale or lighter in color.

 “Petechiae are caused by having low or poor-functioning platelets,” Dr. Peterson said.
 Platelets, or thrombocytes, are a type of blood cell that helps you heal after an injury, and petechiae can appear when your platelets are not working well or are too low.

 “Many things cause low platelets.
 It is important that you see your doctor to help you find the cause,” Dr. Peterson said.
 Petechiae can fade on their own in two to three days, but even if they go away, it’s still important to see your doctor so you can be treated for whatever caused them.

 Low platelets and petechiae can be caused by many different things, some of which are serious.
 Conditions that cause petechiae include:

 - Low levels of vitamin C (scurvy) or vitamin K

 - Some viral infections such as mononucleosis, viral hemorrhagic fevers, cytomegalovirus (CMV) infection and hantavirus

-- Some bacterial infections, such as scarlet fever and Rocky Mountain spotted fever
+- Some bacterial infections, such as strep throat with scarlet fever and Rocky Mountain spotted fever

 - Common medications like nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics, antidepressants and blood thinners